Ideefixze/moAI/README.md

 # moAI
-Discord bot for scrapping messages and predicting sequences
+Discord bot for scrapping messages, training neural networks and predicting sequences.
+Fun toy for your discord server that is easy to use!